Online Optimization and Ambiguity-based Learning of Distributionally Uncertain Dynamic Systems: A Tractable Problem Reformulation and Its Specialization to Two Problem Classes

-We consider two scenarios in form of~\eqref{eq:P2}: 1) an optimal control problem under the uncertainty; 2) an online resource allocation problem with a switch.
-These problems leverage the probabilistic characterization of the environment and common loss functions $\ell$.
+In the following, we consider two classes of general problems in the form of~\eqref{eq:P2}: 1) an optimal control problem under the uncertainty; 2) an online resource allocation problem with a switch.
+These problems leverage the probabilistic characterization of the system and common loss functions $\ell$.
 Then, we propose an online algorithm to achieve tractable solutions with a probabilistic regret bound in the next section.

-\textbf{Problem 1: (Optimal control under uncertainty)} We consider a problem in form~\eqref{eq:P}, where the environment is a system to be optimally controlled.
-In particular, we employ the following separable loss function